V-Squared/V-Squared.github.io/diy/parts/motherboard.md

 - (2) All current intel Desktop CPU use this socket from entry level to high end
 - (3) Accelerate your HD with your SSD (very useful)
 - (4) The mPCIe socket is occupied with included WLan module
 - (5) 1080p = 1920 x 1080.
 UHD Is one form of 4K Display resolution of 3940x2160 pixels size.
 This is the common format of 4K displays.
 There is a slightly bigger one used in Cinema.
-The ASRock Z170-ITX/ac can drive that one too!